karlkhalaf/text-parsing-project/README.md

 - Combine route vectors with an associative reduction.
 - Compare full enumeration with the pruned version.
 - Measure when pruning helps and when its overhead is not worth it.

-### Milestone 6: Optional extensions

-- Add a small SFA prototype or a theoretical comparison.
-- Consider a GPU version only if the CPU version is already correct, benchmarked, and documented.

 ## Benchmark Plan